 SMP SC (Scalp Micropigmentation Scar Camouflage)

-A lot of the clients we see at our scalp micropigmentation clinic come to us to cover up scars.
+A lot of the clients we see at our Richmond Hill Scalp Micropigmentation clinic come to us to cover up scars.
 Even if they have no hair thinning or baldness problems, scars on the scalp are unaesthetic.
 Typically caused by surgeries or accidents, scars can interfere in different aspects of your life.

 Much like people, every scar is unique.
-And, of course, it needs to be treated in a specific manner.
+And, of course, each individual case needs to be treated in a specific manner.
 Some of the most common scars that you can use scalp micropigmentation to cover are:

-This is the most common and most problematic type for the bearer type of scar.
+This is the most common and most problematic type of scar.
 These scars are long, linear and typically located at the back of the head.
-Strip scars are caused by the old fashioned hair transplant surgery also known as follicular unit transplant (FUT).
+Strip scars are caused by the old fashioned hair transplant surgery, also known as follicular unit transplant (FUT).

 Strip scars can vary immensely in terms of color, flatness, size or texture.
 The thicker, bumpier and more discolored an FUT scar, the harder it is to camouflage.

 FUE scars are less severe and much easier to camouflage than FUT scars.
 They present themselves as several “dots” located at the back of the head and as smaller scars at the front of the scalp or on the crown (the recipient area).
 FUE scars are the result of a follicular unit extraction surgery – a procedure that is more advanced than FUT.